stellalph/19-PWA-Text-Editor/README.md

 ## Installation

-* This text editor require a number of  methods is needed to and store data to an IndexedDB database to be builded up.
+* This text editor require a number of methods and store data to an IndexedDB database to be builded up.

 * This application will require the installation of Node.js and various npm packages.